Rebirth-Project/ufo-event-bus/README.md

   * Provide a simple to use library to allow messaging within the app's objects
   * Make a completely asynchronous message passing system
   * Make a fast and reliable message passing system
-  * Make a library with no architectural dependencies (code must depend only on standard java libraries)
+  * Make a library with no architectural dependencies (code must depend only on standard Java libraries)
   * Make the code as cleaner and testable as possible

 ## Requirements
 - Minumum Java version: 8
-- Minimum Android version: 8 minSdkVersion 26
+- Minimum Android version: 8.0 minSdkVersion 26

 ## Add Ufo Eventbus in your project